 What To Pack

-To minimize dishes and weight, I either ate out of my JetBoil pot or the baggies of my dehydrated meals.
-Utensil-wise, the GSI Outdoors Essential Spoon proved to be one of my favorite buys for backpacking.
-It has a long handle so you won’t get your hands dirty while you eat and you’ll be able to get those last bits of drool-worthy penne out of the bottom of your meal bag.
+I’m normally not passionate about utensils, but the GSI Outdoors Essential Spoon proved to be one of my favorite purchases EVER for backpacking.
+It has a long handle so you won’t get your hands dirty while you eat and you’ll be able to get those last bits of drool-worthy penne out of the bottom of your dehydrated meal bag.

-Bear cans are a required item on the Teton Crest Trail for your safety and the trail’s wildlife.
+Bear Canister: Bear cans are a required item on the Teton Crest Trail for your safety and the trail’s wildlife.
 I bought the Garcia Bear-Resistant Container since it’s the lightest and cheapest option.
-The other option is made by the brand Bear Vault.
-They have two solid sizing options, the BV450 and BV500.
-I’ve heard great things about both of these, I personally gravitated towards the Garcia.
-I decided to buy one since I know I’ll need one for future adventures, however, the permit office can lend you a bear can if you don’t want to fork over the cash for one.
+The other option is made by the brand Bear Vault in two sizing options: BV450 and BV500.
+I don’t think many people have a preference but I know the Garcia is more durable and approved for use in Alaska.

-There isn’t a single hike that I’ll go on without my Petzl Tactikka Headlamp.
-They make the best, high-quality headlamps!
+Headlamp: There isn’t a single hike that I’ll go on without my Petzl Tactikka Headlamp.

-Here are some of my current favorite pieces of gear that have elevated my adventures in the backcountry.
+Clothing: These are some of my current favorite pieces of gear that have elevated my adventures in the backcountry

 1 DOWN JACKET | Fjallraven Greenland Down Lined Jacket